 Since opening our offices in 2004, Olga J. Rodriguez, P.C., has handled hundreds of custody matters.
 As an experienced family law attorney, Ms. Rodriguez can draft custody agreements that address the needs of New York families.
 We have found that it is generally best to agree upon a plan without involving a judge, but sometimes that is unavoidable.
 Regardless of where the case takes you, Ms. Rodriguez has extensive experience as a family law litigator who ensures that your individual and parental rights are protected, even when there are international custody issues.

 Major Issues To Consider In Child Custody

-There are different legal matters to discuss with a lawyer regarding your child custody arrangement:
+There are different legal matters to discuss with a lawyer regarding your family legal matters, including your child custody arrangement: